cloudknit-io/cloudknit/knitter/README.md

 ## Bootstrap zLifecycle

+To bootstrap zLifecycle in a given environment (e.g. demo, dev-a, dev-b):
+1. Add the zlifecycle GitHub service account SSH key pair to `zlifecycle-provisioner/k8s-addons/argo-workflow` in files named `zlifecycle` and `zlifecycle.pub`.
+2. Create a `tfvars` file for your environment in `zlifecycle-provisioner/k8s-addons/tfvars` based on the example file.
+Non `.example` files will be git ignored.
+Add required values, such as the ArgoCD slack token.
-To bootstrap zLifecycle run following script and following instructions:
+3. Run following script and following instructions with the following note:

-Note: When it asks to create secret go to `zlifecycle-provisioner/k8s-addons/argo-workflow` folder and create secrets using scripts in LastPass
+Note: When it asks to create secret go to `zlifecycle-provisioner/k8s-addons/argo-workflow` folder and create secrets using scripts in LastPass.
+This will ensure the GitHub key created in step 1 is used.

 ```bash
 cd zlifecycle/bootstrap